 In today's competitive world, energy fuels a region's economic well-being.
-Even as the world moves toward greater reliance on wind, solar and other renewable energy sources to fill energy demands, natural gas, the cleanest fossil fuel, will be called upon to transition away from dirty coal power and fill the need for growing economies in the United States and around the world.Read More...
+Even as the world moves toward greater reliance on wind, solar and other renewable energy sources to fill energy demands, natural gas, the cleanest fossil fuel, will be called upon to fill the need for growing economies in the United States and around the world.Read More...

 As recently as three years ago the U.S. seemed destined to become dependent upon imported liquefied natural gas (LNG) to fill the gap created by dwindling domestic natural gas production.
 The Jordan Cove Energy Project was poised to provide the infrastructure that would allow for the receipt of this LNG to supply the Pacific Northwest's natural gas needs.
 The North American natural gas supply pictured has been turned on its head with the advent of new techniques that unlock natural gas held within shale.
 In a few short years the ability to economically tap this shale gas has resulted in gas production reaching new historical highs and seen recoverable gas reserves jump 10 fold to greater than 100 years of supply, and still growing.
 As domestic gas producers have become more efficient at applying these new techniques the cost of production has dropped to the point where the U.S. is now one of the lowest cost natural gas producers in the world.
 This radical turn of events has created benefits for every U.S. citizen as the price paid by consumers to heat their homes and for utilities to fuel electric generators has dropped to the lowest cost seen in decades.